bodoba/valveControl/README.md

 The assumption is that the IO ports work as designed.
 There is no second source to control the actual status of the relais compared to the state of the output ports.

 The only mechnism to limit possible harm are:
-* Relais are shut off 10 minutes after the last ON coommand
+* Relais are shut off by a timeout after the last ON coommand
 * Only one relais at a time is set to ON
 * Port states are refreshed every 10 seconds
 * All relais are set to OFF state at startup